 Where Is Taimur?
-Inside Pictures From Kareena Kapoor Khan's Midnight Birthday Celebration Are Love!
+Inside Pictures From Kareena Kapoor Khan's Midnight Birthday Celebration!

 Oh My My!

-Kareena and Saif twins in white and we can't stop staring at them.
-The duo never fails to take our breath way with their killer looks!
+Kareena and Saif twin in white and we can't stop staring at them.
+The duo never fail to take our breath away with their killer looks!

 Where’s Taimur?